aeternity/protocol/channels/OFF-CHAIN.md

 ### `channel_open`

+Message code: 1

 This message initiates the opening of a channel and communicates the initiators' intent to a potential future peer.

-The `channel_open` message should provide the accepting peer all the information it needs to assess whether it should accept the channel or not.
+The `channel_open` message should provide the accepting peer all the information it needs to assess whether or not it should accept the channel.

 ```